bakaphp/kanvas-doc/users.md

 ## Invite User

 The method `invite` is used to invite new users into a company.
-It receive a [InviteUserParams](https://github.com/bakaphp/kanvas-core-js/blob/main/src/types/users.ts#L133) interface.
+It recieves a [InviteUserParams](https://github.com/bakaphp/kanvas-core-js/blob/main/src/types/users.ts#L133) interface.
 It returns a [InviteUserData](https://github.com/bakaphp/kanvas-core-js/blob/main/src/types/users.ts#L141) interface.

 ```js
 Kanvas.users.invite(inviteInput: InviteUserParams): InviteUserData